How to Build a Camper Van: ‘Big Blue’ Transformation

 String lights, backgammon, Bluetooth speaker, camp chairs, hammock, monkey mat, campsite flag, roof rack for kayaks

-So, whether she’s transporting people, pulling a trailer, or setup for camping on the road, BIG BLUE can do it all.
+So, whether she’s transporting people, pulling a trailer, or set up for camping on the road, BIG BLUE can do it all.
 After our recent 6,800-mile road trip with not one single van issue, we realized that we can never get rid of her.
 We’ve been through so much together, and she has been so good to us.
-She will be a part of our family as long as she lives.
+We’re so glad we spent the time to build a camper van, and she will be a part of our family as long as she lives.